Larder Love

 Now what could be better than a cake soaked in gin and tonic.
 I mean, really, it’s a no-brainer as far as I’m concerned.
 Instead of making a simple lemon flavoured syrup I used tonic instead of water and a few crushed juniper berries to boost the gin flavour.
 The gin itself was added at the end once the syrup had thickened.
 Oh, there was lemon in there too.
 After all what’s a good gin and tonic without lemon – sacrilege!

-What size is this gin and tonic cake?
+What size is this cake?

 Now as always I’m using small measures and making a small cake.
 The reason is perfectly simple.
 There are only three of us here to eat the damn thing and I like to bake cakes as a treat.
-We will get 6 slices out of this gin and tonic drizzle cake.
-That does us nicely for two days.
-A weekend treat.

 Cake tin size